About the College

 UMSL College of Nursing (CON) will do their best to assist students in finding residency sites.
 However, a student may choose to find their own preceptor and site.
 All preceptors and sites will need approval from the faculty member overseeing the residency.

 - All preceptors must have at least one-year experience in their role.

 - All preceptors must be licensed and credentialed within the state of the practice site

 - At least half of the acquired residency hours must be with an APRN.

 - All preceptors must complete a "Preceptor Agreement" and be approved by the residency faculty, area emphasis coordinator, or PGC/DNP program director.

 The PGC student must attend intensives associated with certain courses.
-Intensives are a three-day on-campus training experience using simulation and other training modalities.
+An intensive is a virtual or in-person seminar using simulation and other training modalities.
 While all PGC students are invited to attend any or all of the intensive, the minimum requirements are:

 - For PGC students who are already an APRN

 - Wednesday only of Intensive #1 (Orientation)

 - Friday only of Intensive #3 (if taking Clinical Diagnostics course)